chinmaypareek/ParallelWebCrawler/README.md

 # webcrawler
-Udacity - PROJECT 5 - Parallel Web Crawler
+Parallel Web Crawler

-Welcome!
-This is your first week at the startup, UdaciSearch.
-You've been hired on as an Engineer, and you're really excited to make a big splash.
-UdaciSearch is interested in figuring out popular search terms on the internet in order to improve the SEO of their clients.
-Everyone wants to pop up at the top of a potential user's search!
-You are given the source code for your company's legacy web crawler, which is single-threaded.
-You notice it's a bit slow, and you quickly realize a way to improve its performance and impress your new manager.
-You can upgrade the code to take advantage of multi-core architectures to increase crawler throughput.
-Furthermore, you will measure the performance of your crawler to prove that, given the same amount of time, the multi-threaded implementation can visit more web pages than the legacy implementation.
-It might just be your first week, but you're set to impress!
+Given the source code for a company's legacy web crawler, which is single-threaded.
+It's a bit slow, and to improve its performance upgrade the code to take advantage of multi-core architectures to increase crawler throughput.
+Furthermore, to measure the performance of the crawler to prove that, given the same amount of time, the multi-threaded implementation can visit more web pages than the legacy implementation.

 ### Getting Started
 #### Dependencies